marasco/gitbook-wpr-tournated/getting-started/tournament-setup.md

 * **Description:** Paste this **mandatory text** (edit only if instructed by USPA):

-  > Players should enter the division they would prefer to play in.
-If more teams enter than spaces are available, USPA rankings and WPR ratings will determine the divisions.
-See USPA Rule Book for complete details.
-If a team enters a division that the USPA determines is clearly below its ability, then the USPA has the right to move the team.
-Individual scheduling requests cannot be accommodated.
-Any questions about the tournament should be sent to the tournament director.
-The USPA and World Padel Rating teams are unable to answer tournament‑specific questions.
-To withdraw prior to the entry/withdrawal deadline, players must visit the tournament listing → click "My Details" or the ticket icon → click "Withdraw".
-To change partners before the entry/withdrawal deadline, players must email the tournament director.
-To withdraw or change partners after the entry/withdrawal deadline, players must email the tournament director.
-In Division 1 of USPA 2500, 2000, 1500, 1000 and 500, partner changes are not allowed after the draw has been published.
-No refunds will be given for withdrawals after the entry/withdrawal deadline.
+  * Players should enter the division they would prefer to play in.
+  * If oversubscribed, USPA rankings + verified WPR ratings determine placement (see USPA Rule Book).
+  * USPA may move any team entered clearly below its ability.
+  * Individual scheduling requests aren’t accommodated.
+  * Tournament-specific questions → contact the tournament director (USPA/WPR won’t answer those).
+  * Before the deadline: tournament listing → My Details / ticket icon → Withdraw.
+  * Partner changes before the deadline → email the TD.
+  * After the deadline: email the TD for withdrawals/partner changes.
+    * In D1 of USPA 2500/2000/1500/1000/500, no partner changes after the draw is published.
+  * No refunds for withdrawals after the deadline.

 * **Tournament Poster:** Upload a **800 × 800** poster (follow USPA guidelines).